davecanderson/docs/docs/vue/use-formatters.md

 <ApiReference component="setFormatters">Register custom formatters</ApiReference>

-Custom formatters can also be registered for usage in `<PreviewFormat/>` components, e.g. you could register a formatter that renders a QR Code image of the content with:
+Use `setFormatters` to register new formatters that you want to use in `[Format("method")]` or within `<PreviewFormat/>` components, e.g. you could register a formatter that renders a QR Code image of the content with:

 ```ts
 import { QRCode } from "qrcode-svg"